-It happened this week in a conversation that took place about me having Cerebral Palsy and being born in the 1960’s.
+I believe it makes a real difference when someone can relate and understands what we go through.
+It happened in a conversation about me having cerebral palsy and being born in the 1960’s.
 In the 1960’s in the UK, disability was often brushed under the carpet and totally ignored.